RedisLabs/redislabs-docs/content/rs/references/rest-api/objects/statistics/_index.md

 - [Shard metrics]({{<relref "/rs/references/rest-api/objects/statistics/shard-metrics">}})

 {{<note>}}
-Some displayed statistics are for internal use only.
+Some statistics are for internal use only.
 They are not documented and should be ignored.
 {{</note>}}

 {{<note>}}